tonyxiao/openSDKs/README.md

 ## Releasing a package

 0. Ensure you have built the CLI by running `cd packages/cli && pnpm install && pnpm run build`
-1. Make sure you have bumped the version in `package.json` of the package you are releasing
+1. Make any changes to the `src` folder of the package, usually in the `src/{name}.oas.ts` file
-2. Run `pnpm run build` to make sure you have the latest generated types
-3. Run `turbo run generate --filter {package-name i.e. sdk-qbo}` to build the package
+2. Run `turbo run generate --filter {package-name i.e. sdk-qbo}` to build the package
+3. Ensure that your changes made it to the auto generated files in the package top level folder (i.e. `{name}.oas.types.d.ts` & `{name}.oas.json`)
+4. Make sure you have bumped the version in `package.json` of the package you are releasing
-4. Run `pnpm run release` to release the package from the directory of the package
+5. Run `pnpm run release` to release the package from the directory of the package

 ## Community